roshanpatel317/roshanpatel317.github.io/_pages/about.md

 **I am interested in tackling the following problems:**

-1. Can we design physics-inspired models and optimization algorithms to efficiently search high-dimensional physiochemical design spaces?
+1. Can we couple physics-inspired models and optimization algorithms to efficiently search high-dimensional physiochemical design spaces?
 2. How can we better interpret machine learning models to gain physical insights?

 **Projects I'm actively pursuing include:**